 - Lower cash value growth than other investments

 Permanent policies provide the security of lifelong coverage and the potential to use fund accruals for future needs.
-However, the premiums are much higher than term insurance.
+However, the premiums are much higher than those for term insurance.

 When choosing between policy types, weigh factors like budget, reason for coverage, and desire for lifelong benefits.
 Many families first opt for inexpensive term policies, converting to permanent insurance as kids get older and coverage needs increase.